You dont need a vast range of tools in order to make automata but there

 deal of respect and common sense when being used.
 Power saws are possibly the

-most dangerous tools to work with as one careless mistake can be very harmful.
+most dangerous tools to work with as one careless mistake could cause an injury.

-I dont wont to put you off using them but to make you aware of the potential
+I dont want to put you off using them but to make you aware of the potential

 risks.
-(Treat with respect they are safe).
+(Treated with respect they are safe).
 When working with power tools

 always wear safety goggles and keep ties, jewellery and any loose clothing or